devvrr/rubikcube/README.md

 This program finds optimal solutions for Rubik's cube upto limited depth.
 Currently it can find optimal solutions for nodes upto depth 14.

 ## Notation:
+Goal node: the solved state of the Rubik cube

 It is assumed that the Rubik cube has faces with the 6 colours:
         Red,
         Pink,